-Loncar Lyon Jenkins has represented clients in a wide variety of cases involving dangerous drugs.
+Loncar Lyon Jenkins has represented clients in a wide variety of cases involving dangerous prescription drugs.
 Just a few are listed below.

 - Zantac and drugs containing valsartan: potential risk of cancer